Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 It's our strength after all.

-Yeah, it might have been sarcasm though.
+Yeah, it might have been sarcasm, though.

 Never.

-So um we've got Fuzzy Toaster.
+Yeah, so we've got Fuzzy Toaster.

 Says the green party is the watermelon party, green on the outside, but it's mostly red on the inside.

-Um Ed Miller band harnessing Enoch Spinning Grave.
+Ed Miller band Harnessing Enoch's Spinning Grave.

 Fantastic name.

-It says boob hypnotism works.
+It says, boob hypnotism works.

 When I stay there long enough, they get bigger as the woman walks over to slap me.

-Remember, they don't call you a fascist because they believe it's true.
+Sophie says none of these people know what fascism is nor do they care Remember, they don't call you a fascist because they believe it's true.

 They call you a fascist, so it is now allowed to hurt you.

-Yeah, that is that is the point, isn't it?
+Yeah, that is the point, isn't it?

 Stochastic terrorism, basically.

-Uh okay, let's have a look.
+Okay, let's have a look.

-Omar says, uh In fact I had a uh a uh monthly Gold Tier Zoom call, and I think we pronounced his name incorrectly every time, so if we are doing that, apologies for that.
+Omar Awad says, In fact, I had a monthly gold tier Zoom call, and I think we pronounce his name incorrectly every time.

-I seem to remember Well the first name or the second name.
+I seem to remember the first name or the second name, the second name, I think.

-Yeah, but it's probably not right.
+And okay, anyway, yeah, but it's probably not right.

-Remember Buenos Aires.
+Remember Buenos Aires, jokes aside.

 Yeah.

-What if it slowed down though?
+What if it slowed down, though?

-Oh originally it was heading for Mars because there was life on Mars three billion years ago.
+Or originally it was heading for Mars because there was life on Mars three billion years ago.

-Well what if it was moving faster before we got it detected?
+Well, what if it was moving faster before we got it detected?

-Oh, we it's only a theory that we think it's been moving through the interstellar medium for billions of years.
+Or it's only a theory that we think it's been moving through the interstellar medium for billions of years.

-Uh that's what it seems to suggest, I think.
+That's what it seems to suggest, I think.

 So I'll leave it to the scientists, but that's what they say.

-Um but it's uh it's an interesting point.
+But it's an interesting point.

-Yeah, so it's not it's not that uh what what was the first most powerful radio signal that we sent out then?
+What was the first most powerful radio signal that we sent out then?

-What was the first thing that we've the uh the Munich Olympics where Hitler was giving out medals and alien saw that and was like straight away, right?
+The Munich Olympics, where Hitler was giving out an alien saw that was like straight away, right, we're going there.

 We want to meet this guy.